-At high concentrations the smoke causes ocular and upper respiratory tract irritation in healthcare workers and creates visual problems for the surgeon.
+At high concentrations, the smoke causes ocular and upper respiratory tract irritation in healthcare workers, and creates visual problems for the surgeon.
 The smoke has unpleasant odours and has been shown to have mutagenic potential.
 Although there has been no documented transmission of infectious disease through surgical smoke, the potential to generate infectious viral fragments, particularly following treatment of venereal warts, may exist.
 The smoke may act as a vector for cancerous cells which may be inhaled by the surgical team and other exposed individuals.
 Note that the laser beam may ignite the plume or biological vapours.

-Control Approach Examples of Control Measures Engineering Controls • Use portable smoke evacuators and room suction systems.
+Control Approach Examples of Control Measures Engineering Controls Use portable smoke evacuators and room suction systems.
 Safe Work Practices Keep the smoke evacuator or room suction hose nozzle inlet as close as possible (within one diameter of the suction hose) to the surgical site to effectively capture airborne contaminants.
+Keep smoke evacuator switched on (activated) at all times when airborne particles are produced during all surgical or other procedures.
+Consider all tubing, filter, and absorbers as infectious waste and dispose of them appropriately.
+Install new filters and tubing before each procedure.
+Inspect smoke evacuator systems regularly to prevent possible leaks.
+Practise Standard Precautions2.
+Personal Protective Equipment (PPE) Provide proper PPE e.g., gloves and laser protective eyewear.

-Table 26: Examples of control measures to reduce exposure (Laser plume).
+Table 27: Examples of control measures to reduce exposure (laser plume).